corpusops/setups.django/README.rst

    and remove it from ``INSTALLED_APP`` in ``src/settings/base.py``.
    You will also have some stuff to remove or review, like :

-      * dummy global site CSS in src/project/static/project/css/styles.css
-      * cleanup global templates src/project/templates/*.html
+      * src/project/static/project/less/*
+      * src/project/static/project/js/*
+      * for BOTH less or js, don't forgot to rebuild dist files with command ``gulp``
+      * src/project/templates/*
-      * cleanup urlconf root at src/project/urls.py
+      * src/project/urls.py
-      * cleanup dummy locales translations at src/project/locales
+      * src/project/locales
-      * cleanup dummy locale formats at src/project/formats
+      * src/project/formats

 *  check requirements versions for every fixed packages.
 You can achieve it by doing :